IkBenDeSjaak/Quizzer/docs/wireframes.md

  ![quizmaster-teams-applications](wireframes/quizmaster-teams-applications.png)

  ### New round page
- On this page the quiz master can start a new round by choosing 3 categories on this page to be used for questions.
+ After having (dis)approved all teams, the quiz master can start a new round by choosing 3 categories on this page to be used for questions.
  ![quizmaster-new-round](wireframes/quizmaster-new-round.png)

  ### Questions page
- This page shows 3 questions from the 3 chosen categories.
-The quiz master can choose whatever question he wants or generate 3 other questions.
+ After having chosen the categories, the quiz master can choose whatever question he wants or generate 3 other questions.
  ![quizmaster-questions](wireframes/quizmaster-questions.png)

  ### Answer page
-On this page the quiz master, when logged in, can see the correct answer of the current question.
-They can also see the answers submitted by the teams and approve or disapprove them.
-When all answers have been (dis)approved the quiz master can submit the answers so that the teams can see them.
+After having selected a new question, the quiz master comes on the answer pages where he/she can see the new answers.
  ![quizmaster-answers](wireframes/quizmaster-answers.png)

- ### New round/ end quiz page
+ ### New round/end quiz page
- On this page the quiz master can start a new round or end the quiz.
+ When all 12 questions are over, the quiz master can start a new round or end the quiz.
  ![quizmaster-end](wireframes/quizmaster-end-round.png)

 ## Scoreboard app